aarnphm/tinymorph/docs/content/Design/MG.md

 #### Editor Module (M2)

 - **Secrets:** State management of the editor, including virtual DOM updates, handling of formatting rules, and integration of context-sensitive suggestions.
-- **Services:** Serves as the maintain interface for text editing, providing features such as structured editing, real-time text previews, and contextual interactions.
+- **Services:** Serves as the main interface for text editing, providing features such as structured editing, real-time text previews, and contextual interactions.
 Supports seamless file parsing, note suggestions, and user-driven customizations.
 - **Implemented By:** Frontend libraries.
 - **Type of Module:** Abstract Data Type.